GHOST Commissioning Science Results II: a very metal-poor star witnessing the early Galactic assembly: Galactic Orbit

 \section{Galactic Orbit}

 Orbital parameters are derived using \textsc{Galpy} code \citep{Bovy15}, integrating the orbit for 1 Gyr in the future and in the past.
 Uncertainties are determined through a Monte Carlo simulation (1000 iterations) on the input quantities, drawn from a Gaussian distribution.
 Two Galactic gravitational potentials are adopted and the relative orbits are displayed in Figure~\ref{Fig:orbit}.
-One potential corresponds to the model used in \citet{Sestito23}, which includes a rotating bar (red line); the second is without the bar as in \citet{Sestito19}.
+One potential corresponds to the model used in \citet{Sestito23}, which includes a rotating bar (black line); the second (blue line) is without the bar as in \citet{Sestito19}.
+These two gravitational potentials lead to a very similar orbit.

 In both cases, P180956 exhibits a slightly prograde orbit (vertical angular momentum L$_{\rm{z}} \sim 300$ kpc $\kms$), which is confined to the Milky Way plane (Z$_{\rm{max}} \sim 2\kpc$).
 The pericentric (R$_{\rm{peri}} \sim 0.7 \kpc$) and apocentric (R$_{\rm{apo}} \sim 13 \kpc$) distances indicate that the star's trajectory takes it very close to the Galactic centre before venturing far beyond the Sun's position, resulting in an orbit characterised by high eccentricity ($\epsilon \sim 0.9$).
 These results are in agreement within $1\sigma$ with the previous orbital analysis from \citet{Sestito23}.